Merovex/merovex.com/_pages/about.md

 with [Cascading Style Sheets (CSS)](http://en.wikipedia.org/wiki/Css) and delivered using [Jekyll](http://jekyllrb.com/).

-[Github](http://github.com) provides the Platform as a Service (PaaS), which lets one host for free if the traffic’s not too heavy.
+[Google Firebase](https://firebase.google.com/) provides the Platform as a Service (PaaS), which lets one host for free if the traffic’s not too heavy.
 Hey, if [Netflix](http://netflix.com) can be the largest consumer of public cloud infrastructure, I can use Github.

-The style was designed by Ben Wilson, using [Google’s Material Design](http://materializecss.com/about.html) as its foundation, rendered in [SASS](http://sass-lang.com/).
-(I had previously used Bootstrap and even liked the pending v4 release, but this was cleaner.)
+The style was designed by Ben Wilson, using [Bootstrap](getbootstrap.com) as its foundation, rendered in [SASS](http://sass-lang.com/).
 Non-standard web fonts are provided courtesy of [Google](http://www.google.com/webfonts).
+However, I'm using [font reboot](https://v4-alpha.getbootstrap.com/content/reboot/#native-font-stack) so the page looks native on your computer.

-Site content is authored on my local computer using [Sublime Text](http://www.sublimetext.com/).
+Site content is authored on my local computer using [Atom](https://atom.io/).
 Jekyll lets me use [Markdown](http://daringfireball.net/projects/markdown/) in all its glory.
 Having previously used [PmWiki](http://pmwiki.org/) for web sites, being able to use pure Markdown is just plain fun.
 [Git](http://git-scm.com/) provides the transport mechanism to deliver the code to the web server.

 Have I established my geek creds?